 For more information on each, select from the map or boxes above.

 If you’re looking for the best walks in Scotland but don’t want to go for a full day hike, we have plenty of scenic options.
-The following Highland walks are perfect for a saunter with the dog or a short exploration into the Wilderness of Inverness and Loch Ness:
+The following Highland walks are perfect for a saunter with the dog or a short exploration into the wilderness of Inverness and Loch Ness:

 One thing’s for sure, whether you drift along the banks of River Ness or choose to trek cross country across Affric Kintail Way, our never-ending Highland landscapes will amaze you!
+Walking in Scotland can make memories that will last a lifetime.

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip